 What Happens to the Engagement Ring in a Broken Engagement?

-There are generally three ways that courts can classify engagement rings, either as outright gifts that cannot be revoked, as conditional gifts that are dependent upon completion of a marriage ceremony, or as compensation (which cannot be returned).
+There are three ways that a court can classify an engagement ring, Depending on the state where you live: as an outright gift that cannot be revoked, as a conditional gift that is dependent upon completion of a marriage ceremony, or as compensation which cannot be revoked.

-The law generally requires three elements for an item to be considered a gift that cannot be revoked:
+Legally, there are three elements that define a gift that cannot be revoked:

-- The giver's actual giving of the gift to the receiver; and
+- The giver's actual giving of the gift to the receiver

-In most cases involving revoked gifts (where all three requirements were shown), courts have held that the item involved was a gift, and the receiver got to keep the item.
+In cases when all three requirements are shown in court, judges may hold that the item was a gift and the receiver gets to keep it.

 Treating Engagement Rings as Conditional Gifts

-A conditional gift is one which is based on some future event or action taking place.
-If the event doesn't occur, then the gift-giver has the right to get the gift back.
-Most courts classify engagement rings as a conditional gift and award the engagement ring to the giver in broken engagement cases.
+A conditional gift is one that is dependent upon some future event or action taking place.
+If the event doesn't occur, then the gift-giver has the right to take the gift back.
+Many courts classify engagement rings as a conditional gift and award the engagement ring to the giver in broken engagement cases.

 Most western states follow the no-fault, conditional gift approach and award the engagement ring to the giver in a broken engagement.
 A few states, like Montana, classify the engagement ring as an unconditional gift and award the ring to the receiver in broken engagements.

 There have been cases where a ring qualified as compensation, as long as both parties understood that fact.
 For example, a woman gave her boyfriend money and labor to improve his business.
 In exchange, he gave her a valuable diamond ring and proposed marriage.
 The relationship ended in a broken engagement.
 A judge awarded the diamond ring to the woman because the diamond ring was given to her as compensation.